QualiChain/knowledge-extraction/README.md

 1. Silk Framework - Configured for DOBIE

-2. skill-annotation - Contains the DOBIE pipeline configured for the Skills domain (SARO Ontology - see note below)
+2. dob-ie - Contains the DOBIE pipeline configured for the Skills domain (SARO Ontology - see note below)

 3. JobWatch - Fetches and process data from job posting portals